Lenovo IdeaPad 1 14IGL05-81VU0079US

 Non demanding games should be playable with these graphics cards.

-Celeron N4020: A lower-end dual-core SoC of the Gemini Lake Refresh product family designed for affordable laptops and mini-PCs.
-The Celeron is clocked at 1.1 GHz to 2.8 GHz and features a DirectX 12 capable UHD 600 graphics adapter.» Further information can be found in our Comparison of Mobile Processsors.
+Celeron N4020: A slow dual-core processor (SoC) of the Gemini Lake Refresh product family.
+The Celeron runs at 1.1 GHz to 2.8 GHz and features the DirectX 12 capable UHD Graphics 600 integrated graphics adapter.
+As a lower-end product, this CPU is designed for use in laptops and mini-PCs of the most affordable kind.» Further information can be found in our Comparison of Mobile Processsors.

 Above all, this display size is used for subnotebooks, ultrabooks and convertibles.
 For all three types, this size is quite large.
 The biggest variety of subnotebooks is represented with this size.

 Large display-sizes allow higher resolutions.
 So, details like letters are bigger.
 On the other hand, the power consumption is lower with small screen diagonals and the devices are smaller, more lightweight and cheaper.» To find out how fine a display is, see our DPI List.

 In former time,s this weight was typical for big tablets, small subnotebooks, ultrabooks and convertibles with a 10-11 inch display-diagonal.
 Nowadays, often 15 inch laptops weigh as much.